-The posted speed limit in both the northbound and southbound direction is 55 mph.
+The posted speed limit is 50 mph in the northbound direction and 55 mph in the southbound direction.

 Complete rehabilitation of the floorbeam cantilever brackets was completed in October 2009 under Contract No. T-498A.
 All of the 130 steel cantilever bracket tie plates on the bridge were strengthened with high strength steel.
 Structural repairs were also made to the stringer bearings and steel catwalk, which included replacing the stringer bearing bolts and replacement of deteriorated sections of the catwalk.